 (Reference document: ECE/TRANS/WP.15/AC.1/2017/26/Add.1)

+Special provision 193 Amend to read as follows:

 “193 This entry may only be used for ammonium nitrate based compound fertilizers.
 They shall be classified in accordance with the procedure as set out in the Manual of Tests and Criteria, Part III, Section 39.
-Fertilizers meeting the criteria for this UN number are subject to the requirements of
+Fertilizers meeting the criteria for this UN number are subject to the requirements of ADN only when carried in bulk.

-unless shown by a Trough Test (see Manual of Tests and Criteria, Part III, sub-section 38.2) not to be liable to self-sustaining decomposition.”.

 (Reference document: ECE/TRANS/WP.15/AC.1/2017/26/Add.1)

 Delete special provision 240 and insert: “240 (Deleted)”.